ktru7823/graph-traversal/README.md

 a\
 vertexId vertexId\
 vertexId vertexId\
+...\
 b\
+vertexId\
-vertexId vertexId\
+vertexId\
-vertexId vertexId
+...\

 Input explanation:\
 First define the graph by defining "n" vertices and "m" edges.\
 This is a list of edges (defined by the vertices on each side) in the graph, with their associated weight.\
 Then provide a list of size "a".
 This is a list of edges (pairs of vertices) that must be included in the final MST.\
 Then provide another list of size "b".
-This is a list of edges (pairs of vertices) that must be connected to exactly 1 edge in the final MST.\
+This is a list of vertices that must be part of exactly 1 edge in the final MST.\
 An example of valid input is provided in "graphExample.in".

 Output: The total weight of the resulting MST, rounded to 2 decimal places.